 UGC, KPI, CTR…why does social media terminology start to sound like military speak?
-Let us help you decode social media management with this crash course on how speak the social media lingo.
+Let us help you decode social media management with this crash course on how to speak the social media lingo.

 Social media strategies include a variety of content, including the below.

-- Organic Posts: Posts that live on your page feed and reach your audience following naturally rather than artificially with paid efforts.
+- Organic Posts: Posts that live on your page feed and reach your audience following naturally, rather than artificially with paid efforts.

 - Boosted/Sponsored Posts: Paid advertising where existing posts are promoted toward a target audience to expand reach outside of your organic following.

 - User-Generated Content (UGC): Content posted by other users featuring your brand, whether via paid collaborations or unpaid mentions.

 Above is an example of UGC, reposted by the brand featured, Greenwell Farms.

 - Influencer Marketing: Grassroots marketing gone social.
 Partnering with individuals with influence (influencers) to amplify your brand’s message to their audiences.
 Influencer marketing harnesses the power of credibility created by peer endorsements.